Question: What about claims that John Taylor held important meetings dealing with polygamy on September 27, 1886?

 Is there any contemporaneous evidence for important meetings being held on September 27, 1886?

-No. Journal entries from the three of the men listed as being in attendance, Samuel Bateman, George Q. Cannon, and L. John Nuttall (scribing for President Taylor), have been published and none mention important meetings being held that day or during the days before or after.
+No. Neither in the weeks before or after that date.
+Journal entries from the three of the men listed as being in attendance, Samuel Bateman, George Q. Cannon, and L. John Nuttall (scribing for President Taylor), have been published and none mention important meetings being held that day or during the days before or after.
 No references to it in letters, diaries, or other contemporaneous writings have been found.

 Such important meetings would have been remarkable in 1886, likely representing a spiritual highlight in the lives of attendees.
 What is the earliest reference to either meeting in the historical record?